Phi-S/cs-server-manager/README.md

 # cs-server-manager

-## :warning: This project is under active development.<br/>:warning: Expect Bugs and breaking changes
+## :warning: This project is under active development.<br/>:warning: Expect bugs and breaking changes

-## :warning: This project is designed to only run on linux (for now)<br/>For development under Windows, WSL can be used
+## :warning: This project is designed to only run on linux (for now)<br/>For development under Windows use WSL

 <br/>